-One of the hardest parts about controlling anxiety is that severe anxiety can actually cause physical symptoms that lead to more anxiety.
-Many of those with anxiety start to worry about their health, because the symptoms can be so disabling that it's hard to convince your mind that anxiety could be causing them.
+One of the hardest parts about controlling anxiety is that this disorder causes physical symptoms that lead to more anxiety.
+Many of those with anxiety worry excessively about their health because the symptoms can be so distressing and persistent that it's nearly impossible to simply talk oneself out of what one is feeling.

 This is often the case with vertigo.
 Vertigo itself is not technically an anxiety symptom, but dizziness - which is often confused with the idea of vertigo - very much is, and it's actually a surprisingly common one.